 - 1 tsp cacao powder.
 I like the Navitas brand when I can find it

-- 1-2 scoops of grass-fed collagen peptides.
+- 1-2 scoops of grass-fed hydrolyzed collagen peptides.
 I am new to the collagen trend, and I don’t eat meat outside of the occasional craving during pregnancy.
-But, after the research we’ve done in developing our prenatal supplements, I realized it was something I should be incorporating.
-I’m shocked by how much I like it--there is no taste, and it’s a great consistency that doesn’t require a ton of blending unlike some other protein powders
+But, after the research we’ve done in developing our prenatal supplements and on protein needs during pregnancy, I realized it was something I should be incorporating.
+I’m shocked by how much I like it--there is no taste, and it’s a great consistency that doesn’t require a ton of blending unlike some other prenatal protein powder

 - Dash of vanilla extract

 After breakfast, I take the following supplements.
 I prefer to take them early in the morning as some of the nutrients can be quite energizing.
 The exception is Magnesium Glycinate, which I take about an hour before bed for its calming effect (hello pregnancy insomnia!)

 - Seeking Health Optimal Prenatal.
 I’ve switched back and forth between their prenatal protein powder and pill formats.
 Earlier in pregnancy I couldn’t stomach the 8 daily pills, but it’s working fine for me right now (thankfully I’ve not experienced any pregnancy heartburn)

 - 1000mg Vital Nutrients Vitamin C with Bioflavonoids.
 My naturopath has had me supplementing with extra Vitamin C since my preconception blood work last year showed that I had lowered immunity.
 Although I get a lot of Vitamin C from my diet, it took supplementation to get my white blood cell count back to a normal range.
 Vitamin C is found in nature alongside flavonoids, so this nutrient pairing is considered by many to be optimal